bvwells/1dpme/README.md

 Here ```Q``` is the total mass of the solution ```gamma``` is the gamma function.

+## Numerical Solution

+The one-dimensional Porous Medium Equation is solved using a moving mesh method which uses the monitor function ```M=u(x,t)``` in the moving mesh equations for the mesh velocity.
+The mesh is advanced forwards in time using a forward Euler time-stepping scheme.
+The solution to the PME is obtained as a reconstruction step by considering conservation of the monitor function.
+All the moving mesh equations are solved using linear finite elements.

 ## Developing

 Developing locally requires Docker for Windows.
 Run the command